What are Sleep Apnea Dentist Treatments for Obstructive Sleep Apnea?

 Are you drowsy during the day?
 Is concentrating during the day difficult.
 Have trouble keeping your eyes open?
 You may have Sleep Apnea?

-TMJ Pain is 75% of the time a symptom of Sleep Apnea or Upper Airway Restriction Syndrome aka UARS.
+TMJ Pain is 75% of the time a symptom of Sleep Apnea or Upper Airway Resistance Syndrome aka UARS.

 Sleep Apnea TMJ link Video by Dr. Adams:

 Individuals who suffer from TMJ Pain have night time airway problems and often obstructive sleep apnea.